amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 in order to calculate an improved solution.
 There is a strong relationship between the quality of the derivatives and the performance of the solver.
-If the user does not provide a call-back derivative function, either because it is not available or by choice, then the solver will approximate the derivatives matrix using single-sided finite-differences method.
+If the user does not provide a call-back derivative function, either because it is not available or by choice, then the solver will approximate the derivatives matrix using the single-sided finite-differences method.

 .. collapse:: Details